michaeloddis/project-discovery-app/README.md

 ## What I learned in this project

 This was my first time using TanStack Table (https://tanstack.com/table/v8), ReactQuery, ReactVirtual and TailwindCSS.
 I am sure there are some better ways to do some things with these tools.
-I like what I was able to in a short time frame.
+I like what I was able to do in a short time frame.

 ## Development server